 Key points to help get a perfect PageSpeed 100% score

-- Plan ahead, ask what content do you actually need?
+- Plan ahead, ask what content do you actually need to display?

 - Make sure you start with a healthy server?
-(Test a blank html page if in doubt).
+(Test response times and check location).

 - Limit the number of plugins that you use – plugins are the easiest way to bloat a website.